Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: Experiments and results

-Our control experiments confirm that the effectiveness of our approach is not due to the pore detection system.
-Using our method in \textit{DBI} test with SIFT descriptors results in 5.65\% EER; with DP ones, it results in 6.08\%.
-In contrast, when using the proposed descriptors, this value is only of 2.86\%.
-The same effect can be observed in \textit{DBII}.
-The ROC curves also show that for the entire plot, results are better.
+Our ablation study provides strong evidence that the effectiveness of our approach is due to the improved descriptors.
+Replacing the proposed descriptors with SIFT ones results in 5.87\% EER in \textit{DBI}; with DP ones, it results in 5.98\%.
+This shows that, contrary to what was previously reported~\cite{direct-pore}, at least for this simple matching algorithm and partial fingerprints, the performance for SIFT and DP descriptors are very similar.
+In contrast, when using the proposed descriptors, the EER value is only 3.05\%, cutting the error almost in half.
+The effect of using learned descriptors is even more significant in \textit{DBII}: the EER, 0.44\%, is almost a quarter of SIFT's, 1.71\%, and less than a fifth of DP's, which is 2.22\%.
+The ROC curves also show that for the entire plot, our results are better.

-Our results are only worse than methods that leverage the use of minutiae when comparing EERs for both the partial fingerprints in \textit{DBI} and the full fingerprints in \textit{DBII}.
+Table~\ref{table:results} compare our results with previously reported methods in terms of EER for both subsets.
+We note that Su~\etal~\cite{su-pores-deep} do not report results for \textit{DBII} and that is why its entry is blank in Table~\ref{table:results}.
+Our results are only worse than methods that leverage the use of minutiae when comparing EER for both the partial fingerprints in \textit{DBI} and the full fingerprints in \textit{DBII}.
 This confirms that the proposed method is the state-of-the-art in pore-based fingerprint recognition for high-resolution images, according to the PolyU-HRF benchmark.
-It also confirms our hypothesis that more robust descriptors do not need the sophisticated matching methods previously used in the literature, since these methods either use the way in which we establish correspondences as an intermediate step or involve solving complex optimization problems.